 Samoan.
 Salelesi, Satapuala Bachelor of Arts majoring in Sociology and Criminology.
-Currently enrolled in a BA (Honours) majoring in Sociology.
+Currently enrolled in a BA (Honours) majoring in Sociology, expected to complete in 2022

 "I have never been more proud to be a Pacific individual undertaking study at the top university in New Zealand.
 Being a Pacific person at the University gives me a sense of pride, knowing that I not only represent myself, but my aiga, my village, my ekalesia and my Pacific peers.